-During the summer, the inland areas have temperature above 40°C, rarely for long periods, whereas the maximum temperature can exceed above 27°C monthly.
-The temperature along the coast is significantly moderated by the breeze blowing alternately onshore and offshore.
+During the summer, the inland areas have a temperature above 40°C, rarely for long periods, whereas the minimum temperature around 27°C. The temperature along the coast is significantly moderated by the breeze blowing alternately onshore and offshore.

 From July–October, the temperature is 22 °C whereas 26 °C in February and March.
 With fascinating attractions, spectacular landmarks and fun-filled activities, it’s one of the world’s best family destinations.
 Just book flights to Rio de Janeiro and get swamped in its unending glory.